2504822K/2504822Ksonicarts.io/Week2.md

 # WEEK 2
 ## NARROWING DOWN IDEAS

-After the first week, I was inspired by both my previous initial ideas from week 1, and what we had discussed in class that week.
-I also used the template given to us to think through my ideas and structure my thoughts.
-This template helped me narrow down my ideas, by thinking through aspects such as what outcomes did I want out of the project, what examples did I have for what the outcome could look like.
+After the first week of the term, I was inspired by both my previous initial ideas from week 1, and what we had discussed in class that week.
+I used the template given to us to think through my ideas and structure my thoughts.
+This template has helped me narrow down my ideas, by thinking through aspects such as what outcomes I wanted out of the project, what examples did I have for what the outcome could look like.
 And in what form the final project could take.
 For example, would it be a MAX Patch, an audio file, a video file, a website etc

-The details below are the contents of the template I completed:
+The details below are the contents of the template I have completed from this reflection:

 ## Sonic Arts: Individual Creative Project – Project Proposal